dwaaad/docuScan/README.md

 - [ ] React Native Mobile Version

 # Licence
-This project is licensed under the MIT License.
+This project is licensed under a modified version of the MIT License.
 However, the file `menubar.py` contains code derived from a StackOverflow answer licensed under CC BY-SA 4.0 and is therefore distributed under CC BY-SA 4.0.